persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

  1. First clone your repository myusername.github.io and cd into your project
- 3. Create your React App, execute these commands in the root folder of your project
+ 2. Create your React App, execute these commands in the root folder of your project

 	    npx create-react-app my-app
 	    cd my-app
 	    npm start

-First clone your repository, then cd into your repository folder, next run these commands to create your React app:
-    npx create-react-app my-app
-    cd my-app
-    npm start

-  Edit and work on your page as you see fit
+Now you can edit and work on your website as you see fit.

-5. Install gh-pages package
+## 5 Install gh-pages package
 gh-pages is a tool that helps you to automate the process, and make your project compatiable with Github Pages.
   Inside your project folder run this command to install gh.pages package:
     npm install gh-pages --save-dev